 We all dread media interviews.

 That said, new age communication is actually the driving force we need to connect with our audiences.
-Every media interaction, when harnessed properly, is an opportunity to maximize reach and mass deliver key messages.
+In fact, every media interaction, when harnessed properly, is an opportunity to maximize reach and mass deliver key messages.

 For the most part, the senior management of a company enjoys the position that they are in today because of their business acumen and exceptional leadership.
-But facing the media requires a whole different skill set.
-To put it straight, executives who lack proper media training or guidance are not able to fully exploit possible golden media opportunities.
+However, facing the media requires a whole different skill set.
+To put it straight, executives who lack proper media training or guidance are not able to fully utilize possible golden media opportunities.

-At Matrix Public Relations we work very closely with our clients to ensure that the executives that have been mandated to speak on behalf of the organization are well and adequately trained to handle media interviews.
+Also, at Matrix Public Relations, we work very closely with our clients to ensure that the executives that have been mandated to speak on behalf of the organization are well and adequately trained to handle media interviews.

 Media Training of Senior Management is crucial since we are always looking for media interview opportunities across all editorial desks, including, business, environment, fashion, social, technology among others.